 Getting Started With Plant Propagation

 What is propagation?
 As a verb, it simply means to “to cause (an organism) to multiply by any process of natural reproduction from the parent stock.”
 And that’s what we do as gardeners, whether it’s intentional or not.
 We grow plants and from there we get more plants.

-When you’re starting out as a beginner gardener without any experience with growing flowers or vegetables, it can seem overwhelming to make the leap from buying ready-to-plant transplants (also called bedding plants) from a plant nursery to starting some of your own plants from seed.
+When you’re starting out as a beginner gardener without any experience with growing flowers or vegetables, it can seem overwhelming to make the leap from buying ready-to-plant transplants (also called bedding plants or starter plants) from a plant nursery to starting some of your own plants from seed.
 Or cuttings.
 Or some other method.

 But once you do, you will have so many more plant options.
 There are way more varieties of seeds in seed catalogs than you’ll ever find at a plant shop.
 And who doesn’t love free plants creating from cuttings or some other cloning process?

 The added bonus is, the more you propagate, the better you will understand how things grow.
 Experience is a great garden teacher.

 Have a look at the ideas below and dig in to whatever interests you.
 The only difference between a successful grower and a discouraged one is persistence.
 Try.
 And try again.
 You’ve got this.

 Plant Propagation Tips & Tutorials

 To grow anything from seed, the number one tip is to read your seed packet if you have one.
 They provide a wealth of information derived from lots of testing to find best practices.

 The tutorials below give tips for growing seeds you may acquire from flowers in your garden or fruits you eat.